 Menu item Action Add function Enables users to allocate a new function to the schedule.
-When the list of defined functions appears onscreen, select the required function and validate it by clicking on ox.
+When the list of defined functions appears on screen, select the required function and accept it by clicking on OK .
 Insert function Inserts (i.e. pastes) functions from the clipboard into the list.
 Authorizations Opens the authorization dialog.

-Help Opens online help.
+Menu item Action Help Opens online help.